jmh3434/java-precourse/Precourse Java.md

 When the pay bill API is invoked, it returns the balance of the user's account in an integer field called balance.

-The other application's can look at the API's that the Banking Application exposes
+The other application's (using the API) can look at the API's that the Banking Application exposes

+#### Why Would I Build an API?

 We can create an API that provides: